 Trim the Fat

 Trim the fat?
 What the hell does that mean? (don’t worry, I’m not your new personal trainer)

-It means: get rid of any expenses that aren’t necessary.
+It simply means: get rid of any expenses that aren’t necessary.

 - Does your daughter really need 6 different dresses for one night?